 Early History of the Cantaloup family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantaloup History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cantaloup research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantaloup History in all our PDF Extended History products and printed products wherever possible.

 Cantaloup Spelling Variations

 Church officials and medieval scribes often spelled early surnames as they sounded.
 This practice often resulted in many spelling variations of even a single name.
 Early versions of the name Cantaloup included: Cantillon, Cantilon, Cantlin, Cantilupe, Cantlowe, Cantelowe, Cantell, Cantillion, Cantlon, Cantlow and many more.

 Early Notables of the Cantaloup family (pre 1700)